 All Plan documents are reviewed by the Trustee and are available on a dedicated and secure Trustee website.
 At Trustee meetings, key Plan documents are referred to and reviewed if required to ensure these are being adhered to correctly when making decisions, including when deciding individual member cases.
 The Trustee Directors are conversant with the Fund's SIP, Trust Deed and Rules and various documents setting out the Trustee's policies and procedures.
 The Trustee understands when these documents require review, when and how to make changes to these documents and policies.
 The Trustee also believes that it has sufficient knowledge of the legal and regulatory requirements relating to pensions and trusts and of the relevant principles relating to the funding and investment of occupational pension schemes to fulfil their duties.

-Chair's Governance Statement for the Fund Year to 5 April 2023 (continued) Trustee Knowledge and Understanding ('TKU') (continued)
+Trustee Knowledge and Understanding ('TKU') (continued)

 The Trustee meets these requirements with the following and with the assistance of professional advisors: